Skip navigation

 Are there any risks to the test?

 There is very little exposure to radiation in a V/Q scan.
-Only a small amount of radioactive substance is used, and all of the radiation leaves the body within a few days.
+Only a small amount of radioactive substance is used, and all the radiation leaves your body within a few days.

-While radiation exposure in a V/Q scan is safe for most adults, it can be harmful to an unborn baby.
-So be sure to tell your provider if you are pregnant or think you may be pregnant Also, tell your provider if you are breastfeeding, because the tracer may contaminate your breast milk.
+While radiation exposure in a V/Q scan is safe for most adults, it can be harmful to a developing baby.
+So be sure to tell your provider if you are pregnant or think you may be pregnant.
+They may recommend a CT scan or a different test to check for lung issues.
+Also, tell your provider if you are breastfeeding, since the tracer may contaminate your breast milk.

 You may have a little discomfort when the tracer is injected during a perfusion scan.